iclc/iclc2025-catalogue/data/performance/57_refugi-de-fauna-salvatge-wildlife-refuge.md

 # $PROGRAM_NOTE

-Please provide a short (max.
-150 words) program note.
-This will be shared in the online Conference program and used for any printed program materials.
 Refugi de Fauna Salvatge are an electronic music duo consisting of Ramon Casamajó and Ivo Valdivielso, who joined forces in 2024 to investigate new possibilities in the sonic territory.
 Their approach to music is heavily inspired by wildlife and patterns in nature.